Design

-Feng Shui Infused Mid-Century Home with Stealthy Architecture Choices
+Feng Shui-Infused Mid-Century Home With Stealthy Architectural Choices

-What is now an eye-catching Japan-meets-mid-century modern home was once a mish-mash of several rounds of additions on top of a modest 80-year-old house.
-The remodel barely resembles the original structure, which now features striking architectural details informed by feng shui elements and playful use of natural light.
+What is now an eye-catching Japan-meets-mid-century-modern home was once a mish-mash of several rounds of additions to a modest 80-year-old house.
+The remodel, which now features striking architectural details informed by feng-shui elements and a playful use of natural light, barely resembles the original structure.

-The longtime homeowner sought out architect Marcos Santa Ana of Alloi in Los Angeles for a mid-century modern remodel that would meet her requirements of an expanded space better suited for relaxation and enjoyment.
+The long-time homeowner sought out architect Marcos Santa Ana of Alloi, in Los Angeles, for a mid-century modern remodel that would meet her requirements of providing an expanded space better suited for relaxation and enjoyment.

-Santa Ana is a seasoned in mid-century architecture and his architect-led design-build firm knew exactly how to manage the challenges of the project, one being the use of large expanses of glass and thin walls and roofs in an earthquake-prone city of Los Angeles.
+Santa Ana is seasoned in mid-century architecture and his architect-led design-build firm knew exactly how to manage the project's challenges, which included the homeowner's desire for large expanses of glass in a home that had thin walls and roofs in the earthquake-prone city of Los Angeles.

 Using Architecture Magic for Structural Integrity

-With most of the additions placed on the front of the original home over the years, the project began with removing the facade and then constructing a new addition to create a cathedral living room with a high vaulted ceiling—perfect for a nearly entirely glass front.
+Over the years, most of the home's previous additions had been added onto the front of the original home.
+The project began with removing the existing facade and then constructing a new addition to create a cathedral-ceiling living room—perfect for installing an expanse of glass on the front facade.

-Despite the home displaying as mid-century modern, it needed to meet today’s codes.
-The design-build team used a few tricks to ensure structural integrity for Los Angeles.
+Despite having a mid-century-modern look, the home needed to meet today’s codes.
+The design-build team used a few tricks to ensure the home's structural integrity for its Los Angeles.

-“Back when they were building most of those [mid-century modern] homes, they didn't have the structural codes that we have today,” says Santa Ana.
-“In transforming the house to have the essence of a mid-century modern home, but yet still meet energy codes and still meet structural codes, that's really the trick where the trick comes in.”
+“Back when they were building most of those [mid-century modern] homes, they didn't have the structural codes we have today,” Santa Ana says.
+“In transforming the house to have the essence of a mid-century modern home but still meet today's structural and energy codes, that's really where the magic trick comes in.”

-The trick came in when the team hid steel members inside the vertical wood posts, a hint of “sneaky architecture magic,” jokes Santa Ana.
-Los Angeles code requires roofs to have insulation values of R-38, so these thin roofs have high-performing closed-cell spray foam insulation to meet such requirements.
+The team hid steel members inside the home's vertical wood posts, a hint of “sneaky architecture magic,” Santa Ana says.
+Los Angeles code requires roofs to have insulation values of R-38, so the home's thin roofs have high-performing closed-cell spray foam insulation to meet such requirements.

-The western lot orientation threw another challenge at the use of glass in the facade.
-South-facing facades create more comfortable interiors, says Santa Ana, and the project’s western orientation made it trickier to manage heat gain and comfort.
+The lot's western orientation posed another challenge with all of that glass on the facade.
+South-facing facades allow for more comfortable interiors, says Santa Ana.
+This project’s western orientation made it trickier to manage heat gain and comfort.

-As a solution, the team specified high-performance glass, Solarban 60, to keep heat out.
-Solarban 60 glass blocks 60% of solar energy and allows 70% of visible light to come through.
-A tree in the front yard was maintained to help in the effort of blocking solar heat gain as well.
+As a solution, the team specified Solarban 60 high-performance glass to keep heat out.
+Solarban 60 glass blocks 60% of solar energy while allowing 70% of visible light to come through.
+A tree in the front yard was kept to help block the sun and help decrease solar heat gain as well.

-The question of privacy naturally comes to mind when imagining living in the home, but the homeowner didn’t mind less privacy if they achieved their desired look, so they chose not to install a shade on the lower windows recommended by the architect.
+The question of privacy naturally comes to mind in any home with large amounts of glass, but the homeowner didn’t mind having less privacy if the home achieved the desired look.
+As a result, the homeowner opted not to install shades on the home's lower windows.

-Santa Ana developed the home’s entrance that forces residents and visitors to pause, rest, and appreciate.
-It’s the meandering pathway technique from feng shui, which says straight lines are not conducive to positive energy.
+Santa Ana designed the home’s entrance to encourage residents and visitors to pause, rest, and appreciate.
+It’s the meandering pathway technique of feng shui, according to which, straight lines are not conducive to positive energy.
 Feng shui is an ancient Chinese practice of creating harmony between the environment and a person’s chi, or vital life force, for the purpose of ensuring the proper circulation of chi.

-The non-straight route from the sidewalk to the front door now mimics a naturally bendy river, which forces those entering to stop and appreciate the home, capturing their chi before they enter.
+The meandering route from sidewalk to front door now mimics a naturally curving river, which makes those entering stop and appreciate the home, capturing their chi before they enter.
 This path then leads to the home’s Engawa-inspired front or Japanese floating porch.

 “The divider between the engawa and the landscape is a short wall that's about 30 inches high, which we wrapped in stone,” says Santa Ana.
 “And so that creates a place where the chi can rest and be captured before it flows to the outside of the house.
 The feng shui elements are pause points for the chi to rest.”